Jelly Belly University

 - Children must be at least 6 years of age to participate.
 Adult guardian/parent MUST attend with any/all minors.

 - Each guest must have proper attire prior to entering the factory.
 Lab coats, hair nets, beard/mustache nets, and other coverings provided by Jelly Belly.
+Hair must be secured into a hair net with no loose hair exposed.
+In some cases, guests may be asked to tie their hair back first for more complete coverage.

 - Groups are limited to 6 people.